vadrian89/cumulus-qt/README.md

 # Update

-This is the first step, the app will make a full transition to Qt/Qml because in it's current state the installation size is to big.
+Glad to say that the online installer is almost finished and it should hit the release this weekend depending on how much free time I have.

 # Cumulus

 Ported to Qt/Qml!
+This is the first step, the app will make a full transition to Qt/Qml because in it's current state the installation size is to big.

 Simple weather application, powered by [Yahoo!
 Weather](http://weather.yahoo.com) & [Open Weather Map](http://openweathermap.org/)